puremourning/vimspector/CONTRIBUTING.md

 ## Pull Requests

+Vimspector is open to all contributors with ideas great and small!
+However, there is a limit to the intended scope of the plugin and the amount of time the maintainer has to support and... well... maintain features.
+It's probably well understood that the contributor's input typically ends when a PR is megred, but the maintainers have to keep it working forever.

+### Small changes

+For bug fixes, documentation changes, gadget versin updates, etc. please just send a PR, I'm super happy to merge these!

+If you are unsure, or looking for some pointers, feel free to ask in Gitter, or mention is in the PR.

+### Larger changes

+For larger features that might be in any way controvertial, or increase the complexity of the overall plugin, please come to Gitter and talk to the maintainer(s) first.
+This saves a lot of potential back-and-forth and makes sure that we're "on the same page" about the idea and the ongoing maintenance.

+In addition, if you like hacking, feel free to raise a PR tagged with `[RFC]` in the title and we can discuss the idea.
+I still prefer to discuss these things on Gitter rather than back-and-forth on GitHub, though.

+Please don't be offended if the maintainer(s) request significant rework for (or perhaps even dismiss) a PR that's not gone through this process.

+Please also don't be offended if the maintainer(s) ask if you're willing to provide ongoing support for the feature.
+As an OSS project manned entirely in what little spare time the maintainer(s) have, we're always looking for contributions and contributors who will help with support and maintenance of larger new features.

+### PR Guidelines

 When contributing pull requests, I ask that:

 * You provide a clear and complete summary of the change, the use case and how